Back to Library

 Electrons

-Electrons are negatively charged particles that orbit the nucleus of an atom.
-The number of electrons in an atom determines its charge.
+Electrons are negatively charged particles that orbit the atom's nucleus in electron shells or orbitals.
+The number of electrons typically equals the number of protons in a neutral atom; an imbalance creates an ion (a charged atom).

 Equipment and Techniques